 Freedom to Choose

-This method of art in education allows for plenty of experimentation, spontaneity and freedom in creativity.
+This method of art education allows for plenty of experimentation, spontaneity and freedom through creativity.

 Art Material Ideas